shantanu-deshmukh/vhealth-gatsby/README.md

 3. **Start the site in `develop` mode.**

-   Start the site in develop mode and make required changes
+   Start the site in develop mode and make changes as per your requirement

    ```bash
    gatsby develop